What to do, hear, see | June 28-July 4

 - Wednesday, June 28, 6 p.m.
 “New Voices at The Mercantile”

 If you don’t have tickets to “Frida” yet, you probably won’t find any, so here’s your next-best chance to experience the musical world of this iconic artist and social revolutionary.
-A recital programmed around revolutionaries, Mexican and Hispanic composers, independent women, and “Frida,” this performance features emerging opera singers Paulina Villarreal (mezzo-soprano) and Pedro Andre Arroyo (tenor), accompanied by veteran Cincinnati Opera coach Carol Walker.
+A recital programmed around revolutionaries, Mexican and Hispanic composers, independent women, and “Frida,” this performance features emerging opera singers Paulina Villarreal (mezzo-soprano) and Pedro Andre Arroyo (tenor), collaborating with the outstanding Cincinnati Opera coach/accompanist Carol Walker.
 And having this at the time-warping Mercantile Library is a real treat.

 THEATER